s1dequest/apigee-training/README.md

 # Apigee
 ## Course 1: API Design and Fundamentals of Google Cloud's Apigee API Platform
-#### This README will serve as my notes document for all Apigee training coursework.
+#### This README and repository will serve as my notes document for all Apigee training coursework.

 * Fundamentals:
 ```